 To fund these reconstruction projects, City leaders have voted to place an $87 million General Obligation (GO) Bond on November’s ballot for voters to decide.

-Because the City is paying off two existing bonds in 2019, if voters approve, the 2018 Street Reconstruction Bond would have minimal new financial impact on property owners – between $0-$5 per year, with no new financial impact for an average primary residence of $339,500.
+Because the City is paying off two existing bonds in 2019, the 2018 Street Reconstruction Bond would have minimal new financial impact on property owners – an estimated increase of $5 or less a year for an average primary residence of $339,500.

 Get information about vote centers and mail-in-ballotsLearn More

 Find out how streets reconstruction projects would be selectedLearn More

 Learn more about the current condition of Salt Lake City streetsLearn More